mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 - "What is the Caviness Cluster and who can use it?"
 - "What can I expect to learn from this course?"
 objectives:
-- "Understand the basics about the Caviness Cluster, who are its owners and who can user it."
+- "Understand the basics about the Caviness Cluster, who are its owners and who can use it."
 - "Identify how the Caviness Cluster could benefit your research."
-- "Know how Caviness may diff from other High Performance Computing (HPC) Systems but also other Clusters Here at Universtiy of Delaware"
+- "Know how Caviness may differ from other High Performance Computing (HPC) Systems but also other clusters here at the University of Delaware"
 keypoints:
-- "Caviness is like other HPC Systems but does  use a custom program (VALET) for setting up the computing environment."
+- "Caviness is like other HPC systems but does use a custom program (VALET) for setting up the computing environment."
-- "Caviness and HPC systems can be used to do work that would either be impossible or much slower on smaller systems."
+- "Caviness and HPC systems can be used to do work that would either be impossible or much slower on a local desktop or lab computer."
-- "The standard method of interacting with such systems is via a command line interface such as Bash."
+- "The standard method of interacting with most HPC systems is via a command line interface such as Bash."
 ---